How to market your business on a budget

 Independent businesses are part of a city’s personality and charm, which is why consumers love supporting them—even if it’s pricier.
 The numbers even back it up.
-Yodle’s Consumer Insight Report shows that 72% of consumers are willing to spend more at a local businesses over national chains.
+Yodle’s Consumer Insight Report shows that 72% of consumers are willing to spend more at a local business than a national chain.

 So, you know people would pick you over the big shops, but the question remains.
 How do you market your business on a budget?

 The marketing rule of 7 says that a customer needs to see or hear about your brand at least 7 times before they trust it.
 Almost everyone uses social media daily.
 Regularly posting content on Instagram helps you stay on people’s minds and build a larger audience.

 Create content, not ads.
 Your focus should be to create shareable, attractive photos, videos and stories.
 You’ll be surprised at how fast your audience grows.
 If you’re not a professional designer, but still want to make great content, try using Canva.

 Keep customers coming back with a loyalty program

 Loyalty programs help turn new or semi-regular customers into loyal, routine customers.
 That translates into more customers and higher customer lifetime value.

 Most loyalty platforms also provide marketing tools where you can communicate with your audience via text, push notifications, and email.
 These marketing tools are a great way to connect with your audience and prompt them to take advantage of special promotions and events that fit their customer profile.